CatTanker/cnc_map_tool_guide/docs/tools.md

 ###  Trigger Analyser (Python) <br />
 Author: FrozenFrog <br />
-Description: A script to generate a trigger map of maps on the TS/RA Engine <br />
+Description: A script to generate a trigger map graphically on the TS/RA2 Engine.<br />

 | Topic | Source + Link |
 | ------------ | ------------- |